 Russia's system of strict nature reserves dates back to 1916 when Barguzinsky Strict Nature Reserve (Zapovednik) was created on the eastern shore of Lake Baikal.
 The first strict nature reserve in the Russian Caucasus (Kavkazsky) was established in 1924.
 Today, Russia has 100 strict nature reserves, of which six are in the North Caucasus.
 Three of Russia's 35 national parks are located in the Caucasus Ecoregion.
 Together, strict nature reserves and national parks cover 1,216,177 ha or 4.52 percent of the North Caucasus.
 Seventy-eight sanctuaries and nature parks add an additional 1.46 million ha (or 5.44 percent) to the area of protected lands in the North Caucasus.
 Hundreds of other sites with regional and local protected status are scattered throughout the North Caucasus.
-Despite the relatively high density of protected areas in the North Caucasus Ecoregion, much less save threatened ecosystems.
+Despite the relatively high density of protected areas in the North Caucasus, the current network is insufficient to conserve a representative portion of the unique biodiversity of the Caucasus Ecoregion, much less save threatened ecosystems.
 Large gaps between the reserves do not allow animals to migrate naturally and without interference from humans.
 Scientists are calling for creation a green corridor along the Greater Caucasus Range to link existing protected areas.

 Turkey founded its first national park in 1958.
 There are 34 strict nature reserves in Turkey - four are in the Turkish Caucasus, covering 2,387 ha.
 There are 36 parks in the country's national park system, six of which are in the Turkish Caucasus (188,134 ha).
 National parks and strict nature reserves together protect 2.77 percent of the Turkish Caucasus.
 Three of Turkey's nature parks and 15 protected areas, equivalent to sanctuaries, are also located in the Caucasus Ecoregion, covering 305,558 ha or 4.44 percent of the area.
 In July 2005, a biosphere reserve was designated in the Camili Region of Turkey's Karchal Mountains, including the Efeler and Gorgit strict nature reserves with a buffer zone around them.
-Two national parks were recently established in the Turkish Caucasus part of Turkey, 496,079 ha or 7.21 percent are offered protection.
+Two national parks were recently established in the Turkish Caucasus - Agri Mountain and Sarikamis Allahuekber Mountains, covering more than 100,000 ha.
+Altogether in the Caucasus part of Turkey, 496,079 ha or 7.21 percent are offered protection.
 While the Turkish Caucasus has a relatively high number of protected areas in comparison to the rest of Turkey, ecosystems in the northern part of the Turkish Caucasus are more thoroughly represented than in the southern part.